open-mmlab/mmengine/docs/en/common_usage/epoch_to_iter.md

 # EpochBasedTraining to IterBasedTraining

 Many modules in MMEngine default to training models by epoch, such as `ParamScheduler`, `LoggerHook`, `CheckPointHook`, etc. Therefore, you need to adjust the configuration of these modules when training by iteration.
-For example, a commonly epoch based configuration is as follows:
+For example, a commonly used epoch based configuration is as follows:

 ```python
 param_scheduler = dict(